Brooke Owens Fellow, Class of 2017

-- University of Colorado Boulder, Aerospace Engineering, '18
+University of Colorado Boulder, Aerospace Engineering, BS/MS '19

-Christine Reilly is an Aerospace Engineering student at the University of Colorado Boulder.
-Though she loved space and science fiction as a child, Chirstine traces her passion for working in the aerospace industry to her enrollment in the NASA WISH (Women In STEM High school) Aerospace Scholars program.
-Inventing concepts for interplanetary spacecraft and moon bases, Christine saw that by becoming an aerospace engineer, she could help the future that science fiction promised become a reality for the kids of tomorrow.
+Christine Reilly is a master’s student in Aerospace Engineering at the University of Colorado Boulder.
+Though she loved space and science fiction as a child, Christine traces her passion for working in the aerospace industry to her enrollment in the NASA WISH (Women In STEM High school) Aerospace Scholars program.
+While inventing concepts for interplanetary spacecraft and moon bases, Christine saw that by becoming an engineer, she could help the future that science fiction promised become a reality for the kids of tomorrow.

-As a Brooke Owens Fellow, Christine worked at Virgin Orbit, as part of the Propulsion Engineering team, working on the liquid rocket engines NewtonThree and NetwonFour.
-She made a graphical user interface for the engine balance, designed and assembled articles for component testing, and modeled development hardware in CAD software.
+As a Brooke Owens Fellow, Christine interned at Virgin Orbit on the propulsion team, working on the liquid rocket engines NewtonThree and NetwonFour.
+She made a graphical user interface for the engine balance tool, designed and assembled articles for component testing, and modeled development hardware in CAD software.